The Ultimate Guide To Reading More

 I have always loved books.
 Most of my life has been a process of figuring out how I can spend the maximum possible time each day reading.
 As a child, I spent every day of school waiting until the teacher’s back was turned so I could sneak to the library.
-My favourite days were the ones when no one noticed I was gone, and I could stay there until home time.
+My favorite days were the ones when no one noticed I was gone, and I could stay there until home time.
 At 8, I remember a librarian berating me for borrowing books and returning them a day later.
 She said there was no way I could actually be reading them

-It was only fairly recently that I realised not everyone feels the same about books.
+It was only fairly recently that I realized not everyone feels the same about books.
 When I talked to other people my age, more often than not they explained that they ‘just don’t read.’
 Or that they had only ever read when forced to for school.
 When I started doing an English degree, I was shocked by how many of my peers thought the reading lists (which required us to complete a book a week) were excessive.

 I decided to turn my writings on the topic- plus new ones- into a super comprehensive post (with an accompanying ebook.)
 This is a guide to smart reading: reading more efficiently, remembering what you read, understanding complex books and enjoying it all.
 It covers the techniques I have developed myself, and those I have learnt from others.
 This is post is a compilation of everything I have learnt from 14 years of devoting every available moment to reading.